 7 King’s Bench Walk is committed to equality, diversity and inclusion.
 It is our policy to treat everyone equally and fairly, and to promote equality of opportunity.
 Our commitment is reflected in our policies, procedures and recruitment practices and embedded in our daily working lives.

 7 King’s Bench Walk is committed to furthering equality and diversity and promoting access to the Bar regardless of background.
-As part of this commitment, we participate in the Pegasus Access and Support Scheme (PASS) and the Bar Placement Scheme, both of which are designed to expand opportunities for students from under-represented groups to experience life in Chambers.
+As part of this commitment, we participate in the 10,000 Black Interns Project, Pegasus Access and Support Scheme (PASS) and the Bar Placement Scheme, all of which are designed to expand opportunities for students from under-represented groups to experience life in Chambers.
 Many individual members also provide free representation through CLIPS, mentoring for those interested in a career at the Commercial Bar and support a variety of charitable causes.

 7 King’s Bench Walk is committed to being an anti-racist organisation.
 Recent wider social developments have impressed upon us the need to examine more closely what we can do, both as individuals and as an organization, to tackle racial injustice and eliminate racism in its many forms.
 We are in the process of considering what further steps we can take to produce meaningful and lasting change.
 Please click here to view our Anti-Racism Statement.

 7 King’s Bench Walk places a high value on the wellbeing of all members, pupils and staff.
 We strive to be a friendly and welcoming environment, in which every individual feels supported and respected throughout their career.
 We have a reputation as a collegiate place, where members and staff take time to look out for one another.
 Members’ doors are always open.
 We also have a mentoring scheme to support new tenants in the first two or three years of practice, as well as those returning to Chambers after a period of parental leave.
 Friday night drinks and daily Chambers’ tea provide regular opportunities for members and staff to socialize.